Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**nr_hit_top3|ID|e-value:** The top 3 hits of this sRNA in nr database will be showed here.
 The information includes protein name, ID and e-value.

-	**sRNA_hit|e-value:** If the homologs of this sRNA can be found in sRNA database, the information will be showed here.
+	**sRNA_hit|e-value:** If the homology of this sRNA can be found in sRNA database, the information will be showed here.

 	**overlap_CDS:** If the sRNA overlaps CDS, the information of CDS will be showed here.